jericksen/Capstone/README.md

      - Theft From Automobiles
      - Theft (Other)

 The modeling portion will focus on identifying the best algorithm to classify the type of crime that took place.
-The problem we're trying to solve is whether or not a model can predict the type of crime with a reasonable accuracy score with the data provided by the DC police department.
-The implications of a successful model could feasibly assist the police department with allocating the appropriate resources as soon as as soon as a crime is to occur to reduce the
+The problem we're trying to solve is whether or not a model can predict the type of crime with a reasonable degree of accuracy using the data from the DC Police Department.
+The implications of a successful model could feasibly assist the police department with allocating the appropriate resources as soon as as soon as a crime was to occur in an effort to mobilize the appropriate resources ahead of time in an attempt to detain the perpetrator.

-For both parts, we'll walk through the methods used for obtaining, cleaning, analyzing, conditioning, feature engineering, and modeling the data.
+For both parts, we'll walk through the highlights as well as the methods used for obtaining, cleaning, analyzing, conditioning, feature engineering, and modeling the data.

 ***